jamesmcleish/James-McLeish-CV/README.md

 ## Skills

 #### Communication
 I pitched my company against 50,000 applicants to achieve a spot in an accelerator based in Boston that was made up of 28 participants.
 While there I continued to pitch the company to people in the VC community and to successful founders.
-I recieved a lot of feedback and was able to effectively use it to improve our company.
+I recieved a lot of feedback and was able to effectively use it to improve the company.

 #### Process Based work for solving problems
 I completed a degree in mathematics.
 This required a lot of patience and a strong approach to problem solving.
 It taught me to break down larger problems into smaller ones and to think about different possible approaches to a solution before jumping in.
 I believe this has helped me get into a good software developer mindset from early on.